gregory-kyro/HAC-Net/README.md

 HAC-Net (Hybrid Attention-Based Convolutional Neural Network) is a novel deep learning architecture for protein-ligand binding affinity prediction consisting of a 3D-CNN utilizing channel-wise attention and two GCNs utilizing attention-based aggregation of node features.
 This combination achieves an optimal balance between the superior performance of our GCNs and the complementary learning style of our 3D-CNN.
 Furthermore, the inclusion of two architecturally-identical GCNs mitigates noise resulting from the inherently-stochastic nature of the training process.
 By incorporating multiple forms of attention with advanced concepts from CNN and GCN architectural design, we are able to demonstrate state-of-the-art performance on the PDBbind benchmark for protein-ligand binding affinity prediction, as well the ability to generalize to complexes unlike those used for training.

-## Important Files
+## Important Files and Notebooks
+All of the:
+1) files used for training, validation and testing
+2) model parameter files
-All of the files used for training, validation and testing, as well as all model parameter files can be found at: https://drive.google.com/drive/folders/1yB2voUxwzhrQRh0JXnOD3BzY8ZQrbgUK?usp=sharing
+3) tutorial notebooks for training and testing HAC-Net can be found at: https://drive.google.com/drive/folders/1yB2voUxwzhrQRh0JXnOD3BzY8ZQrbgUK?usp=sharing

 ## Contact
 Please feel free to reach out to us through either of the following emails if you have any questions or need any additional files: